nhnifong/neufangled-site-2/docs/anchor_build_guide.md

  - [Mini side cutters](https://www.amazon.com/dp/B00FZPDG1K)
  - Super glue ([loctite super glue “professional liquid”](https://www.amazon.com/dp/B07VL6MP94?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1&th=1) recommended)

+!!! tip "Note"

+    The color of the printed parts in this guide varies from image to image because some photos have been re-taken to keep the guide up to date with revisions

 Print the long hexagonal screwdriver bit holder.
 You will need a brim when printing it.
 Most precision screwdrivers come with a set of bits with 4mm hex shanks.
 This is designed to fit those but be long enough to be held in a drill from the outside of this frame.